 Building the Rooftop Garden was an excellent learning experience.
 We reap the rewards of our labor every time we climb up to the garden and see the plants flourishing, the bees and butterflies, and the spectacular views of the UT campus and downtown Austin.

-*This project, along with the building of the Solar Water Energy and Thermal Lab, will be featured in the ASEE Gulf-Southwest Conference in April 2018 and will be published in the Conference Proceedings.
+*This project, along with the building of the Solar Water Energy and Thermal Lab, was featured in the ASEE Gulf-Southwest Conference in April 2018 and was published in the Conference Proceedings.